tc39/proposal-smart-pipelines/readme.md

 statements, and so forth – is a goal of smart pipelines.
-[An existing alternative proposal also addresses partial function application][partial function application], but [Additional Feature PF][] holistically addresses it with application, partial application, and method extraction, and not only for unary functions but also for expressions of any type.
+[An existing alternative proposal also addresses partial function application][partial function application], but [Additional Feature PF][] holistically addresses it with application, partial application, and some forms of method extraction, and not only for unary functions but also for expressions of any type.
 [Additional Feature NP][] extends this ability to N-ary expressions, including variadic expressions.

-### Terse method extraction
-Terse method extraction – being able to use a method as a function without relying on `Function.prototype.bind`, such as using `console.log` as a callback function – is another goal of smart pipelines.
-Method extraction is also addressed by [Additional Feature PF][].
-[An existing alternative proposal for function binding already addresses method extraction as a special case][function binding], but [Additional Feature PF][] holistically addresses method binding with composition, application, and partial application.

 ## Other Goals
 Although these have been prioritized last, they are still important.